bain-cs111/bain-cs111.github.io/pages/_lectures/week01_lecture03.md

 ---
 Today we'll build off the pre-recorded lecture on Data Flow diagrams to start designing programs using a text-based programming language.
 Make sure to watch the lecture video BEFORE coming to class.

+If you are having trouble accessing the above videos, please try the following:

+1. Open up our Canvas page.
+2. On the list of things on the left, click on Panopto
+3. It may ask you to open it up in a separate window.

+You'll then see a Folder where you can access the Lecture Videos and the above links will now magically work!
+If you're still having trouble feel free to [comment on the Campuswire post)[https://campuswire.com/c/G38ABF3D2/feed/3] and we'll get it figured out.

 Also in-class, we'll complete most of Exericse 0.